 of Los Angeles.

-Service (ACS) to enroll up to 500 licensed HAMS to back up
+Communications Service (ACS) to enroll as many as 500 licensed HAMS to

 and other disasters.